berthubert/simplomon/README.md

 ## Datalogger
-If you add `Logger("stats.sqlite3")`, simplomon will populate a SQLite database with lots of interesting metadata, one table per checker kind.
+If you add `Logger("stats.sqlite3")`, simplomon will populate a SQLite database (in the file './stats.sqlite3') with lots of interesting metadata, one table per checker kind.

 In addition, all alert reports will be logged in the 'reports' table, even if they did not lead to notifications.